eliperez-dev/electron/README.md

 The custom 8-bit Instruction Set Architecture (ISA) is **Turing-complete** and **inspired by RISC-V** principles.

+For a comprehensive technical deep-dive into the CPU architecture, instruction set, pipeline model, and programming guidelines, see the [**ARCHITECTURE.md**](ARCHITECTURE.md) documentation.

 ### Supported Instructions
 It currently supports the following instructions and their variants: